 The essential concepts in Java are its object-oriented programming (OOPs) features.
 OOP simplifies software and application development as well as maintenance by providing some concepts such as:

-Object: An object in Java is like a real object with a state and behavior.
+Object: An object in Java is like a real object with a state and behaviour.

-E.g., a pencil can be considered an object with a color, company name, etc., as well as with behaviors like writing, sketching, etc.
+E.g., a pencil can be considered an object with attributes like colour, company name, etc., as well as with behaviours like writing, sketching, etc.

 Class: It is a collection of objects that can be used as a blueprint to create as many objects as you want.

-E.g., different medicines belonging to a particular disease are being stored systematically under the specific section.
+E.g., different medicines belonging to a particular disease are being stored systematically under a specific section.

-Inheritance: Inheritance is the process where a subclass is accessible to acquire the properties and behaviors of the main or parent class.
+Inheritance: Inheritance is the process where a subclass is accessible to acquire the properties and behaviours of the main or parent class.

 Polymorphism: Polymorphism is the process of performing a particular work differently.

-Abstraction: Abstraction is the process of hiding the initial procedure and showing only the user’s relevant information.
+Abstraction: Abstraction hides the initial procedure and only shows the user relevant information.

 E.g., A person knows how to start the Bike but don’t know the initial procedure (behind the scene) for beginning the Bike.